c5shen/TIPP3/README.rst

 TODO list
 ---------
+* 1.26.2025 - Add a parameter option to allow users to set the support value for abundance profiling.
+Currently, the support values are empirically set for different placement methods (90% for pplacer-taxtastic and 95% for Batch-SCAMPP).
 * 1.21.2025 - Add a script for downloading the latest reference package to a user specified directory, and record the directory to ``~/.tipp3/refpkg.config``.
 When the user did not specify a reference package